 Details of all occasions when officers and staff are offered gifts or hospitality are recorded by the PSD in a centrally held register on behalf of all three forces.
 These records (including those entries relating to chief officers) are audited regularly and inappropriate entries are challenged or investigated.
 The gifts and hospitality policy and associated procedures are clear and provide good instructions as to what can and cannot be accepted.
 There are three main categories: gifts under £20; gifts from £20 to £50; and those over £50.
-Staff and officers have a general understanding of the policy and the fact that gifts and gratuities have to be recorded centrally.
-Some officers said that they would not accept any gift because they were concerned as to how it would be interpreted.
-There is a lack of understanding that refused as well as accepted gifts need to be recorded.
-There should therefore be more communication to ensure refusals are also recorded on the centrally held register in line with the policy.
+Staff and officers have a general understanding of the policy and the fact that gifts and gratuities under £20 need not be recorded centrally.
+Officers will generally not accept offers and put details of their refusal to accept them in their pocketbook.
+However, greater communication to ensure that, in line with policy, such refusals are recorded on the centrally held register will further improve this process.